-continuous improvement, further reducing the organization's adaptability.
+objectives.
+This resistance can stagnate the culture of continuous improvement, further reducing the organization's adaptability.

 6. Lack of a clear vision and strategy: Not everyone has the same definition of digital transformation.
 According to Baker McKenzie, 69% of organizations define digital transformation as a tool for improving process efficiency.
 Meanwhile, 23% view digital transformation as a tool for developing new ways to sell products and services, and only 8% think of it as a developing business model change.
 A good digital transformation strategy should include a vision that aligns with business objectives, describe what success looks like, how success will be graded, how the combination of technologies will be integrated across all systems and processes to transform the business, and a transition/change management plan.
-A simplified digital transformation statement should be continually communicated to all employees, with managers ensuring their employees understand exactly how their role fits into the transformation and the outcome.
+A simplified digital transformation statement should be continually communicated by all employees, with managers ensuring their employees understand exactly how their role fits into the transformation and the outcome.